Fragrance, the unhealthy obsession.

 The Emotional Connection to Fragrance

 Our emotional connection to fragrance is powerful and complex.
 Scents can evoke strong memories and emotions, often transporting us to different times and places.
 This phenomenon, known as the "Proust effect," illustrates how smell is uniquely linked to memory and emotion in the brain.
 For many, giving up a beloved fragrance is like losing a cherished part of their identity, making it difficult to break the habit of using scented products.
+The fragrance industry thrives on our emotional attachment to scents, creating a vast array of products that promise to enhance our lives.

 The Dark Side of Fragrance: Allergies and Irritation

 Fragrances are composed of numerous chemical compounds, many of which are known allergens.
 These include synthetic chemicals like phthalates and natural botanical extracts like essential oils.
-While essential oils are often perceived as safer alternatives, they can be even more allergenic than synthetic fragrances.
-Over time, repeated exposure to these compounds can sensitize the skin, leading to allergic reactions and irritation.
+While essential oils are often perceived as safer alternatives, they can sometimes be more allergenic than synthetic fragrances.
+Over time, repeated exposure to these compounds can sensitize the skin, leading to allergic reactions and/or irritation.
 Learn more about what ingredients to avoid here.

 Misleading Labels